genterist/openMRS-Security/1-OWASP-Assesment/report.md

 ### * Description

-This test verified the application need to certificate on every webpage.
+This test verified the application need to certificate on every web page.

 ### * Precondition